 San Mateo County Office Building 3

-Located in Silicon Valley, the new San Mateo County headquarters will be the first net-zero-energy civic building constructed with mass timber in the U.S. Achieving an 85 percent reduction in structural embodied carbon, this flexible workplace sets a benchmark for civic architecture.
+Located in Silicon Valley, the new San Mateo County headquarters is the first net-zero-energy civic building constructed with mass timber in the U.S. Achieving an 85 percent reduction in structural embodied carbon, this flexible and contemporary workplace sets a benchmark for civic architecture.

 Project Facts